Jwan622/java_intro/java_programming_amherst/introduction.md

 The safety features and library make it easy for programmers to get started, focusing on algorithms and program organization.

 C++ is faster than Java and o↵ers di↵erent opportunities for creating reusable code, but lacks some of Java’s safety and simplicity.

+#### On style and documentation
+Style and documentation.
+Much of the “style” of a program relates to the way methods and classes are used to lead to an overall solution.
+There are aspects of style that go beyond this.
+As we’ll see in the chapters ahead, the choice of names, the use of spacing, and the use of comments (intended for humans, not the computer), can make the di↵erence between a confusing program and one that is clear and understandable.
+If you pay attention to these ideas, your programs will be much easier for others to read, understand, evaluate, and maintain.
+Obviously this is critical when working on a group project.
+Good style and documentation will also make it easier for you to understand your own programs, even while working on them.